-Together with WREMO, the Carterton Community has developed the Carterton Community Response Plan, a document to prepare and guide the community in the unlikely event of a major disaster occuring.
+Together with WREMO, the Carterton Community has developed the Community Emergency Hub Guide and Response Plan, a document to prepare and guide the community in the unlikely event of a major disaster occurring.

 Carterton Community Emergency Hub ( previously known as Civil Defence Centre or Welfare Centre.)

 In the event of a significant event Carterton’s Community Emergency Hub operates out of the Carterton Events Centre on Holloway St. The Hub, will provide you with information so that our community knows how to help each other and stay safe.
 It will help you understand what’s happening and provide a safe place for us to support each other.The volunteer group along with council staff will help coordinate needs and resources within the community and enable us to get timely and accurate information to those responding to the emergency at the EOC (Emergency Operations Centre).

 Contact Carrie McKenzie, Community Services Manager if you have an interest in being a part of the Community Emergency Hub.

 Emergency preparedness is essential to the safety and well-being of yourself, your family and your neighbours.
 Planning for an emergency and having sound community networks and support, will prove vital in creating a resilient community if an emergency occurs.

 Preparing your household or business for an emergency is incredibly important.
 Having great resources to help you do so is the first step.
 The WREMO website is full of emergency preparedness planning tips and advice.
 They also have great links to local information and training workshops.